amirr19/spring-security-login-jquery/README.md

             .csrf().disable()
 ...
 ```
+---

-And Finally notice what happend in desktop.js file.
+And Finally notice what happened in desktop.js file.
 For sending request `username` and `password`
 are taken from shared variable window.
 Use this code where ever you want to send request to secured spring boot.
 ```javascript
 function receiveFirstLoginMessage() {